soominpark/Building-network-visualizations-using-tweet-data/README.md

-These python notebooks are supplements for the article ["Building Social Network Visualizations using SFM Data"](https://gwu-libraries.github.io/sfm-ui/posts/2017-09-08-sna).
+These python notebooks are supplements for the article ["Building Social Network Visualizations using SFM Data"](https://gwu-libraries.github.io/sfm-ui/posts/2017-09-08-sna) that I wrote for the THe GW Librraries & Academic Innovation SFM team as a student social media analyst.